tabithalcostello/configure-ad/README.md

 <p align="center">
 <img src="https://i.imgur.com/Ni0WXfO.png" height="50%" width="50%" alt="Add Administrator"/>
 </p>
-<p> In the _ADMIN folder, add a user.
+<p align="center"> In the _ADMIN folder, add a user.
 For this instance, Jane Doe with the username of jane_admin will be an administrator.
 </p>

 <p align="center">